jonkemp/outrigger/README.txt

 http://www.gnu.org/licenses/old-licenses/gpl-2.0.html

-Outrigger is a WordPress parent theme, designed for use with child themes.
+Outrigger is a parent theme, designed for use with child themes.
 Outrigger uses a basic 2 column theme.

 Features